astral-fate/TM366-Artificial-Intelligence/README.md

 The natural intelligence and animals
 ## ACO and PSO
 Example of natural intelligence is:
-Ant Colony optomization <br>
+Ant Colony optomization ACO <br>
-Practical swarm optimization
+Practical swarm optimization PSO
 ## Neural evaluation
 ## Learning perceptron and delta
 ## Backprop and competitive